shifty11/shifty11/README.md

 ### Glad to see you here!
 I am a software engineer based in Lucerne, Switzerland.
 I started my software career when I was 15 years old by developing scripts that helped me have an advantage in online games.
 After graduating with a bachelor's degree in computer science in 2014, I began my professional career and have since developed many web applications.
-I have worked in a variety of roles, including backend, frontend, architecture, and DevOps.
+I have worked in a variety of roles, including backend, frontend, architecture, and DevOps covering industries like Cloud Infrastucture, AdTech, Web3, EdTech.

 I love creating automated workflows using software and AI tools.
 My main focus is always abstracting away complexitiy to create a simple product for the end user.
 <br/>